george-chou/tt100k_qviewer/README.md

 ## Dataset download

-First we need to download and extract the dataset and code:
+First, we need to download and extract the dataset and code:

 <div align=center><b>Table 1: Source download</b>